Wairarapa: Boundaries

 The Wairarapa is shaped like a rectangle, about 130 km long (from Palliser Bay north to Woodville) and 65 km wide (from the Tararua Range east to the coast).
 The Ngāti Kahungunu tribe's boundary for the region is similar.
 Their tribal area begins at Pōrangahau and ends at Turakirae.
 It is the southernmost of their three rohe (homelands) running down the eastern North Island from Wairoa.
-For the Rangitāne tribe, the Wairarapa is part of a wider homeland that includes Manawatu and Horowhenua.
+For the Rangitāne tribe, the Wairarapa is part of a wider homeland that includes Manawatū and Horowhenua.

 The north–south divide was reinforced in 1989, when local authority boundaries changed.
 The new Tararua District Council covers northern Wairarapa and southern Hawke's Bay.
 The central and southern Wairarapa was divided into three district councils: Masterton, Carterton and the South Wairarapa.
 South Wairarapa District Council, based in Martinborough, is the local government authority for areas south of Carterton, encompassing the towns of Greytown, Featherston and Martinborough and the rural areas down to the Hutt.
 It is separated from Upper Hutt and Lower Hutt cities by the Rimutaka Ranges.
 Carterton District Council based in Carterton is the fastest growing area in New Zealand and the Masterton District Council covers areas up to the Tararua District.
+As such, the majority — but not all — of the Wairarapa lies within the Wellington Region.

 In terms of national politics, after the proportional representation electoral system was introduced in 1996, the Wairarapa electorate expanded to include southern Hawke's Bay.

-The area from Mount Bruce north, extending through Eketahuna, Pahiatua, Woodville, Dannevirke, to just north of Norsewood is part of the Tararua District and is in the Manawatū-Whanganui region, because it is in the catchment of the headwaters of the Manawatu River.
-The river runs westward between the two mountain ranges (Tararua Range to the south and Ruahine Range to the north) via the Manawatu Gorge, to pass through Palmerston North and reach the west coast of the North Island.
+The area from Mount Bruce north, extending through Eketāhuna, Pahiatua, Woodville, Dannevirke, to just north of Norsewood is part of the Tararua District and is in the Manawatū-Whanganui region, because it is in the catchment of the headwaters of the Manawatū River.
+The river runs westward between the two mountain ranges (Tararua Range to the south and Ruahine Range to the north) via the Manawatū Gorge, to pass through Palmerston North and reach the west coast of the North Island.

-The east coast contains settlements such as Tinui, Castlepoint, and Riversdale Beach, while the main southern rivers drain through or past Lake Wairarapa to discharge into Palliser Bay east of Cook Strait.
+The east coast contains settlements such as Tīnui, Castlepoint, and Riversdale Beach, while the main southern rivers drain through or past Lake Wairarapa to discharge into Palliser Bay east of Cook Strait.